abhijeetkalsi/drupal-docker/README.md

 ### Configuration Management

-The power mechanism to move database configuration as part of your Code Build
+The power mechanism to move the database configuration as part of your Code Build

 To extract all configuration from your working Drupal instance in your folder inside the working directory.
 Let say "./config/sync".
-Do not forget to add configuration YMLs in your repository
+Do not forget to add configuration YMLs to your repository
 > `vendor/bin/drush config-export`
 or
 > `vendor/bin/drush cex`

-The team will able to update there local instance or to update your Environment  container instance.
+The team will be able to update their local instance or update the Environment  container instance.
 > `vendor/bin/drush config-import`
 or
 > `vendor/bin/drush cim`